-Service Level Agreements (SLAs) set a standard and signify a commitment from your business to uphold a specific level of service to your customers.But understanding your customer’s SLA expectations can feel uncertain, so we’re here to help!
+After all, Service Level Agreements (SLAs) help you to set a standard.
+They signify a commitment from your business to uphold a quality service to your customers…

-These agreements are usually (but not always) a part of your contract with the customer.
-We say “not always” because some companies appreciate the flexibility to adjust an SLA without the hassle of rewriting an entire contract.
+These agreements are usually (but not always) part of your contract with the customer.
+We say “not always” because some companies appreciate the flexibility to adjust an SLA without rewriting an entire contract.
 In this way, SLAs and contracts differ.
-Ultimately though, an SLA helps to clarify and further define the expectations of your services.
+A contract could refer to SLAs without specifically having to name what each of them is, exactly.

 2. Why are SLAs important?

-It’s possible that you’ve experienced customers requesting SLAs (perhaps during tender reviews or through general business enquiries), but perhaps you found yourself unable to commit and, as a result, had to decline the work due to the constraints and potential risk.
+It’s possible that you’ve experience in dealing with SLAs (during tender reviews or through general business enquiries).
+But perhaps you found yourself unable to commit to them.
+As a result, you’ve had to decline the work due to the constraints and potential risk.

-That’s not something to feel bad about: SLAs aren’t appropriate for every business to implement – particularly if your business is still growing – and you certainly shouldn’t be putting yourself in a position where penalties may interfere with growth, all because you overplayed your hand…
+That’s not something to feel bad about, particularly if your business is still growing.
+After all, you certainly shouldn’t be putting yourself in a position where work interferes with steady business growth.

-Having an SLA as an additional part to a contract means both parties agree there is a standard of what “quality service” means to them; it helps align your goals with your customers.
-For example, some customers will expect 24/7 availability when they sign a contract, while others will only expect you to pick up the phone during office hours.
+Having an SLA as an additional part of a contract means both parties agree there is a standard of what “quality service” means to them.
+SLAs help align your goals with your customers.
+For example, some customers will expect 24/7 availability when they sign a contract.
+Others will only expect you to pick up the phone during office hours.
 If you both know what you can provide, your service and their experience will benefit.

 Tracking and recording SLAs